EducationalTestingService/skll/doc/run_experiment.rst

 Output
 ^^^^^^

-The fields in this section generally pertain to the outputs produced by the experiment.
+The fields in this section generally pertain to the :ref:`output files<experiment_output_files>` produced by the experiment.
 The most common fields are ``logs``, ``models``, ``predictions``, and ``results``.
 These fields are mostly optional although they may be required in certain cases.
 A common option